 A tip and canonical log for a stream are selected by the following pseudo algorithm and rules:

-- Given a set of tips, traverse each tree path from tip till a commonly shared timestamp event or the Init Event.
+- Given a set of tips, traverse each tree path from tip till a commonly shared Time Event or the Init Event.

-- From the shared event, traverse each path in the opposite direction (towards tip) until a timestamp event is found.
+- From the shared event, traverse each path in the opposite direction (towards tip) until a Time Event is found (or the end of the log is reached).
 This set of events are considered conflicting events.

-- Given each timestamp event, determine the blockheight for the transaction included in the timestamp proof.
+- Given each Time Event, determine the blockheight for the transaction included in the timestamp proof.
 Select the path with lowest blockheight.
-If a single event is selected, exit with path and tip selected, otherwise continue.
+If a single path is selected, exit with path and tip selected, otherwise continue.
 Most cases will terminate here, it will be rare to have the same blockheight.

 - If number of events is equal, chooses the event and path which has the smallest CID in binary format (an arbitrary but deterministic choice)